Art Vocabulary In Thai: 15+ Words To Master

 • Color (S̄ī) – สี

 Learning Thai with Ling is your only real option for studying on an app.
 There are few others out there, but they are nowhere near amassing 10 million downloads like Ling.
 The same is true not just of Thai but other languages too.
 Ling specializes in shining a light on those smaller languages.
-Think Duolingo for overlooked languages.
-Click here to find out more.
+Excited?
+Let’s get to it!

 Art Vocabulary In Thai – The Basics

-When talking about art here are some words to know in Thai to start at least a basic conversation or discussion.
+When talking about art, there are some words to know in Thai to start at least a basic conversation or discussion.

 ArtṢ̄ilpaศิลปะ